What You Should Know About School Security Fencing & Gates

-Schools need to have a handle on entry and exit from site.
+Schools need to have a handle on entry and exit from the site.
 They need to protect the pupils from unauthorised individuals entering the school, and from younger pupils leaving the grounds unattended.
 The school also needs to be secure when it is closed.

 Some schools opt for automated gates, which are ideal for convenience and ensuring only authorised people can enter and exit.
 However, particularly in a school where children are commonly playing, the gate must operate safely as they can be dangerous pieces of machinery.

 Gates should comply with BS EN 12453:2001 meaning the following risks should be mitigated: